Azelliott/bbq-country/README.md

 * Reviews page where users can post a review with a rating and see other reviews.

 ### Main Page
-The main page features a minimalist design, containing only high-res background and few (cheesy) slogans.
-Header will show different options depending on whether user is authenticated or not.
-Logout button shows active username.
+The main page of the website features a minimalist design with a high-resolution background and a few (cheesy) slogans.
+The header will display different options depending on whether the user is authenticated or not, with a logout button that shows the active username.

 ![Screenshot of BBQ Country website](static/image/screenshots/bbq-index.png)

 ### Menu
-The menu page displays a list of barbecue dishes on offer.
-It features a image for each type of dish, such as pulled pork, ribs, and chicken, as well as a title.
-I didn't want to get into pricing and descriptions to keep it clean, but it can be easily added to each card if needed.
+The menu page showcases the delicious barbecue dishes on offer.
+Each dish is represented by a beautiful image, such as pulled pork, ribs, and chicken, accompanied by a title.
+I have deliberately kept the design clean and simple by omitting pricing and descriptions, but it would be easy to add this information to each dish card if needed.

 ![Screenshot of BBQ Country website](static/image/screenshots/bbq-menu.png)

 ### Gallery
-Continuing in minimalist style, the gallery page showcases photos of our delicious food and restaurant atmosphere.
-It includes a carousel of photos, each photo is fullscreen.
+In keeping with the minimalist website style, the gallery page showcases photos of delicious food and inviting restaurant atmosphere.
+The page features a carousel of full-screen images that allow customers to fully appreciate the dishes and the ambiance of a restaurant.

 ![Screenshot of BBQ Country website](static/image/screenshots/bbq-gallery.png)

 ### About Us
-About Us page contains a short description of the restaurant.
+This page gives the customers an idea of who we are, what we offer, and what sets us apart from other barbecue restaurants.
+It helps the customers learn more about the restaurant and connect with the brand.

 ![Screenshot of BBQ Country website](static/image/screenshots/bbq-about.png)

 ### Reviews
-Authenticated users can leave a review for the restaurant on the reviews page.
-They can also view all reviews left by other users.
-Each post has username and a timestamp, posts are sorted in ascending order.
-There is a 1500 character limit.
-Star rating is implemented with starability CSS library.
+The Reviews page of the website allows authenticated users to leave their own review of the restaurant.
+They can also view reviews left by other users, which are displayed in ascending order.
+Each review includes the username and timestamp of the user who left it, as well as a star rating using the starability CSS library.
+The reviews provide valuable feedback for the restaurant, and allow customers to see what others think of our food, service, and atmosphere.
+The 1500 character limit on reviews ensures that they are concise and to the point.

 ![Screenshot of BBQ Country website](static/image/screenshots/bbq-reviews.png)
 ![Screenshot of BBQ Country website](static/image/screenshots/bbq-add-review.png)

 ### Booking Form
-Authenticated users can book a time and date of their visit.
-Form has required fields and it also checks the validity of information entered.
-For example email and phone number have to be in correct format.
-There is also date picker that has some defensive coding implemented, for example users can't book a date in the past.
-Form also has a timepicker with predefined working times.
-Number of people field requires minimum of 1, has to be number etc.
-Application will show the user messages on success/fail.
+Booking page allows authenticated users to easily make a reservation at a restaurant.
+The page features a form with required fields that check the validity of the information entered, such as the email and phone number.
+The date picker on the form includes defensive coding to prevent users from selecting a date in the past, and the time picker offers a range of predefined working times.
+The number of people field requires a minimum of 1 and can only be a number, ensuring that the information entered is accurate and complete.
+Upon submission, the form will show the user a success or failure message, depending on the outcome of the booking.

 ![Screenshot of BBQ Country website](static/image/screenshots/bbq-booking.png)

 ### Reservations
-Not only can authenticated users see their reservations, they can also make updates or cancel (delete) them altogether.
-Each entry has Edit and Delete buttons.
-Edit button will redirect the user to main booking form and prefill the fields with selected records info.
-Delete button will, surprise.. delete the info from DB.
-Application will show the user messages for success/fail.
+In addition to being able to view their reservations, authenticated users on the website can also make updates or cancel them altogether.
+Each reservation entry on the page has an Edit and Delete button, allowing the user to easily manage their bookings.
+The Edit button will redirect the user to the main booking form, where they can modify the information for their reservation.
+The Delete button will delete the reservation from the database.
+Upon successful completion of these actions, the user will be shown a success or failure message.

 ![Screenshot of BBQ Country website](static/image/screenshots/bbq-reservations.png)

 ### Sign in and Sign out
-Sign in and sign out forms will show the user messages for success/fail.
+The Sign In and Sign Out forms will display success or failure messages to the user, depending on the outcome of the action.
+This provides feedback to the user, letting them know whether their sign in or sign out was successful, and why if it was not.
+This design helps to improve the user experience and ensure that customers can easily and securely manage their accounts on the website.
 ![Screenshot of BBQ Country website](static/image/screenshots/bbq-signin.png)
 ![Screenshot of BBQ Country website](static/image/screenshots/bbq-signout.png)

 ### Admin Panel
-The admin has the ability to view, update, and delete all reservations and reviews on the admin panel.
-He can also add or remove users or change their details.
+The admin panel allows the admin to view, update, and delete all reservations and reviews.
+This gives the admin full control over the information on the website, allowing them to manage and maintain the accuracy and completeness of the data.
+The admin can also add or remove users, or change their details, allowing them to manage the user accounts on the website.
+This design provides the admin with the tools they need to effectively manage the website and ensure that it provides a valuable service to customers.

 ![Screenshot of BBQ Country website](static/image/screenshots/bbq-admin.png)

 ## Testing and Validation